 Tribulus terrestris

-Tribulus terrestris is an herb people have used for centuries to treat ED, as it may increase libido.
-It may also help with erections and increase DHEA and testosterone levels.
+Tribulus terrestris is an herb people have used for centuries to treat ED by increasing a person’s libido.

 A 2021 study suggests that Tribulus terrestris, ginseng, and L-arginine are suitable supplements for improving ED, possibly due to their positive effect on nitric oxide synthesis, which could enhance blood flow in the body.